Written by Amanda Watson, Marketing Director (Portage, IN)

-It is important to remember that your written business communications, in ANY form, reflect not just upon yourself, but upon the company you work for and its reputation.
-To that end, here are a few things to remember when sending an email, writing a letter or a memo, etc.:
+What's your biggest pet peeve when reading an email, letter or other form of written communication from someone, whether it's a coworker or stranger?
+Mine is not using ellipses correctly (see Punctuation below for the correct use).
+What we all seem to forget, now more than ever, is that written business communications, in ANY form, reflect not just upon yourself, but upon the company you work for and its reputation.
+With that in mind, I want to offer a few things to remember when sending an email, writing a letter or a memo, etc.:

 Particular words to watch out for:

 - their, there, they're

 - to, too, two